rlworkgroup/garage/docs/user/experiments.rst

 Running Experiments with TensorFlow and GPU
 =====================

-To run experiments in the TensorFlow tree of garage with the GPU enabled, set the flags use_tf and use_gpu to True when calling `run_experiment_lite`, as shown in the code below:
+To run experiments in the TensorFlow tree of garage with the GPU enabled, set the flags use_tf and use_gpu to True when calling `run_experiment`, as shown in the code below:

 .. code-block:: python

-    run_experiment_lite(
+    run_experiment(
         run_task,
         # Number of parallel workers for sampling
         n_parallel=1,